nilearn/nilearn/CONTRIBUTING.rst

 - meaningful variable names
 - function names are underscore separated (e.g., ``a_nice_function``) and as short as possible
 - public functions exposed in their parent module's init file
-- private function names preceded with a "_" and very explicit
+- private function names preceded with a "_" and very explicit, see also :ref:`private_functions`
 - classes in CamelCase
 - 2 empty lines between functions or classes